sumantapakira/big-query-google-trends/readme.md

 print("\nProduction dashboard setup completed!")
 ```

-Create a persistent anomaly detection system that identifies and categorizes unusual search patterns in Google Trends data, with intelligent existence checking to prevent redundant operations.

 Purpose: This code establishes a reliable anomaly tracking mechanism that can be used for ongoing monitoring, alerting, and trend analysis without duplicating efforts or overwriting existing data.

 ```